open-neuromorphic/open-neuromorphic.github.io/content/english/contributors/_index.md

     name: github
   member_id: 1

+- description: 'Giulia D’Angelo is a Researcher with a PhD in visual attention neuromorphic algorithms for online robotic applications at the Italian Institute of Technology.

+    She’s passionate about bioinspired architectures, cats, event-based cameras, cats, spiking neural networks for vision and embodiment, cats, how much the human visual system is fascinating and her cats.

+    She is the Co-founder and Co-creator of the Brains&Machines Podcast sponsored by EETimes.'
+  image: /images/team/giulia-dangelo.jpg
+  name: Giulia D'Angelo
+  member_id: 3

 - description: 'Alexander Henkes received the B.Sc.
 (Mechanical Engineering) and M.Sc.
     (Mechanical Engineering) degrees from the University of Paderborn, Germany, in